Power2All/torrust-actix/README.md

 ```

 ### Usage
 * Running the code will create a `config.toml` file when it doesn't exist yet.
-The configuration will be filled with default values, and will use SQLite3 in memory as default persistency.
-Persistency is turned OFF by default, so you need to activate that manually:
+The configuration will be filled with default values, and will use SQLite3 in memory as default persistence.
+Persistence is turned OFF by default, so you need to activate that manually:
 ```bash
 ./target/release/torrust-axum
 ```